paulrichan/streamingmedia/README.md

 This is a repository for the ASU GIT 337 - Assignment // Streaming Media.

 ## Objective
 Students were given raw text content and mockup files to replicate a streaming media website.
 The website was to be responsive and include a navigation bar, audio content, custom scrollbars, and a footer.
+Publish repository publicly to GitHub and then host the website using GitHub Pages.

 ## Guidelines
 - Use the provided text content and mockup files to replicate the website.